The following information and links are provided for the purposes of Rule 26 of the AIM Rules for Companies and was last updated on 31 March 2021.

 Committee: Linda Beal (chair), Lord Robin Renwick, Machiel Reyneke

-The Remuneration Committee will review the performance of the executive Directors and make recommendations to the Board on matters relating to their remuneration and terms of employment.
-Under its terms of reference, it is required to meet [twice] a year and is responsible for ensuring that the executive Directors, officers and other key employees are fairly rewarded (which extends to all aspects of remuneration) for their individual contribution to the overall performance of the Group.
+The Remuneration and Nomination Committee will review the performance of the executive Directors and make recommendations to the Board on matters relating to their remuneration and terms of employment.
+It will also nominate for the approval of the Board candidates to fill Board vacancies as and when they arise.
+Under its terms of reference, it is required to meet as required and is responsible for ensuring that the executive Directors, officers and other key employees are fairly rewarded (which extends to all aspects of remuneration) for their individual contribution to the overall performance of the Group.

 Committee: Lord Robin Renwick (chair), Mike Daigle, Linda Beal, Mike Nunn, Machiel Reyneke

-The Company will adopt, with effect from Admission, a share dealing code which sets out the requirements and procedures for the Board and applicable employees’ dealings in any of its AIM securities in accordance with the provisions of MAR and of the AIM Rules for Companies.
+The Company adopts, a share dealing code which sets out the requirements and procedures for the Board and applicable employees’ dealings in any of its AIM securities in accordance with the provisions of Market Abuse Regulation ("MAR") and of the AIM Rules for Companies.

-Kropz plc is incorporated in the UK, with registered offices at Suite 4F Easistore Building, North Farm Estate, Tunbridge Wells, TN2 3EY.
+Kropz plc is incorporated in the UK, with registered offices at 35 Verulam Road, Hitchin, Hertfordshire, SG5 1QE

 Kropz also has a South African office at Unit 213, The Hills, Buchanan Square, 160 Sir Lowry Road, Woodstock.

-The Company operates in South Africa, Republic of Congo and Ghana.
+The Company operates in South Africa and Republic of Congo.